 The current proposal in the bill for the indigent program was taken from California and grants indigent status to people earning up to 400% of the Federal Poverty line.
 We do not believe legislation in Kansas should mirror that of California, where the cost of living is much higher.
-With the existing bill language, an individual with an income up to \$48,000 and a family of four with an income up to \$98,000 would be deemed indigent in Kansas.
+With the existing bill language, an individual with an income up to \$36,000 and a family of four with an income up to \$78,000 would be deemed indigent in Kansas.

-We recommend that the state use a standard of 150% of the Federal Poverty line as a determinant for eligibility for the indigent program.
+We recommend that Kansas use a standard of 150% of the Federal Poverty line as a determinant for eligibility for the indigent program, this is the standard most states use for eligibility purposes currently.
 The current poverty level is \$12,760 for an individual and \$26,200 for a family of four.
 Under our proposal, individuals with income below \$19,140 and a head of a family of four with income below \$39,300 would qualify for 50% discounts on their IID device, along with free installation and removal of the device.
 This is an increase in the discount over the current practice of a 33% discount from the \$75 typical monthly fee to \$50.
 Persons meeting the indigent standard shall not receive a discount for charges associated with violating the program rules.

-We believe that it is important that our customers have "skin in the game", and paying 50% of the monthly lease cost of the device provides them with some ownership of the equipment and program.
+We believe that it is important that our customers have "skin in the game" and paying 50% of the monthly lease cost of the device, provides them with some ownership of the equipment and program.

 Thank you for the opportunity to testify.
 We appreciate the dedication of the DUI Advisory Committee and the Legislature to improve the ignition interlock program in Kansas.
 We stand ready to provide any support, assistance or technical information regarding interlocks and the Interlock program in Kansas.
+We respectfully request participating in conversations regarding best practices on Ignition Interlock programs and believe we have a broad range of resources to add to the conversation and discussions.